 You can keep tabs on your Cloud Environments at https://app.terra.bio/#clusters.

 2. Can my collaborator and I use the same Cloud Environment?

 No. Cloud Environments are unique to individual users, so collaborators cannot use the same Cloud Environment or the associated Persistent Disk.
-However, collaborators can work in the same workspace notebooks and R markdown files since these files live in the workspace bucket and changes are written directly to the file and synced to the workspace bucket.
+However, collaborators can contribute changes to the same workspace notebooks and R markdown files since these files live in the workspace bucket.
+Changes are written directly to the file and synced to the workspace bucket.

-Note: To share data generated from an interactive (notebook, for example) analysis, you need to copy that data to the Workspace bucket.
+Note: To share data generated from an interactive analysis (for example, a Jupyter notebook), you need to copy that data to the Workspace bucket.
 See Copying notebook output to a Google bucket for more details.

-3. When using a virtual machine (VM), when are files saved and when are they not?
+3. When are files saved and when are they not?
 What about packages?

 The answer depends on a few factors.
 See which corresponds to your case below.
 To learn more, see How and why to save data generated in a notebook to workspace storage.